Code-Institute-Submissions/story-chain/README.md

 ### The Big Struggle ###

 As might be clear now, the whole 'add to an existing story' has been quit a challenge.
 But, what is important, is that the function itself has been implemented, a few days shy from the project deadline.
+I also, with some help from my mentor, was able to not have all chains being removed if a user changed the original story.

 I could  not let this one go.
 It toke two tutors (Johann and Miklos) and a very patient fellow student [Karina](https://github.com/kairosity) who have been an instrumental help to getting this function up and running!